klevisdoga/Slice_Server-capstone/README.md

 # Getting Started with Slice App Server

-To run the Slice App on your local host:
+To run the Slice App Server on your local host:

 1. Clone Repository in VScode or preffered code editor
 2. Open internal or external terminal